 new_hr = hr_df.assign(candidates = cand_s)

-Here we first need to convert the list to a Dataframe, then join its column/s to the source DataFrame
+Here we first need to convert the list to a DataFrame, then join its content to the source DataFrame:

 new_hr_2 = hr_df.join(cand_df)